MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/logical-definitions.md

     **Meters**, when any other object has this **means.measurement.distance.meters** trait applied to it, the **units** argument will always be **Meters**.

+For detailed guidance on traits including their use case, how they are described and how they are applied, please read [Trait concepts and use cases - a detailed overview of traits for representing dataTypes](trait-concepts-and-use-cases.md).

 ## Trait specifics